Knowit-Experience-Norrland/FigmaConverter/README.md

 The FigmaConverter uses the components feature from Figma.
 To get layouts and whitespace correct FigmaConveter also uses the auto-layout feature (which is very similar to *display: flex*).
 The components that you want to convert must be placed on the canvas itself. (not on in another frame).

 ### Naming (?)
 FigmaConverter uses the names of the elements in Figma as variable names.
-Therefore it's important to check that each name is correct.
-Because of a dependency in web-components the components must be named with two lower cased words with a dash between them.
+Therefore it’s important to check that each name is correct.
+Because of a dependency in web-components, the components must be named with two lowercased words with a dash between them.
-Example: "test-component".
+Example: “test-component.”

 <img src="RM-images/testComp.png" width="500" />

 Keep in mind that texts should be renamed as below.
-If this is not done the variable name become very long and may crash the components styling making unusable.
+If this is not done the variable name becomes very long and may crash the styling of the component making it unusable.

 <img src="RM-images/names.png" width="300" />

 ## Installation

-Clone the repo from github to install figmaConverter.
+Clone the repository from GitHub to install figmaConverter.

 ```bash
 git clone https://github.com/AlbinFrick/FigmaConverter.git